Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 See the
 [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) for details and examples of derivation path formats.
-The AXIACoin-JS Apps and Extension as well as AXIA Signer support custom derivation paths using the same syntax as Subkey.
+The AXIA-JS Apps and Extension as well as AXIA Signer support custom derivation paths using the same syntax as Subkey.

 Some wallets will automatically add derivation paths to the end of the generated mnemonic phrase.
-This will generate separate seeds for separate paths, which allows separate signing keys with the same mnemonic, e.g. `<mnemonic phrase>//axiasolar` and `<mnemonic phrase>//axialunar`.
+This will generate separate seeds for separate paths, which allows separate signing keys with the same mnemonic, e.g. `<mnemonic phrase>//AXIA`.
 Although you may correctly save the mnemonic phrase, using it in another wallet will not generate the same addresses unless both wallets use the same derivation paths.

-AXIACoin and AXIALunar both have paths registered in the [BIP44 registry](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
+AXIA has paths registered in the
+[BIP44 registry](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 > **Warning:** You must have both the parent private key as well as the derivation path to arrive at